Manecas1221212/romance/chapter_11.md

 At 7:45, she left the office.
 At 7:58, she sat in the back of Café Mogador and ordered mint tea she didn't drink.

 Andrew arrived at 8:07.
 He looked tired.
 Thinner.
-Older than he had two weeks ago.
+Older than he had one week ago.

 "Hi," he said.